Monticello Raceway

-Eventually, in February 2018, a full casino named Resorts World Catskills opened nearby, which was also owned by the same parent company as Monticello Raceway.
-In April 2019, the slots and racino part of Monticello Raceway were closed permanently, though, as of September 2023, racing continues year-round during the day from Mondays through Thursdays and on some Fridays when Monday is a holiday.
+In February 2018, a full casino named Resorts World Catskills opened nearby, which was also owned by the same parent company as Monticello Raceway.
+In April 2019, the slots and racino part of Monticello Raceway were closed permanently, though, as of August 2026, racing continues year-round during the day from Mondays through Thursdays and on some Fridays when Monday is a holiday.
 There is a small OTB facility in a portion of the old racino/grandstands and an even smaller outdoor betting trailer with 1 or 2 mutuel tellers.